geerlingguy/ansible-role-php-versions/README.md

 (For Debian OSes only) Whether to install recommended packages.
 This is set to `no` by default because setting it to `yes` often leads to multiple PHP versions being installed (thus making a bit of a mess) when using repos like Ondrej's PHP PPA for Ubuntu.

+Purge other php versions.
+Note that setting to `false` may cause issues on the RedHat side.
+Default: true

+    php_purge_other_versions: true

 ## Dependencies

   - geerlingguy.php is a soft dependency as the `php_version` variable is required to be set.